 Many new homes are still settling on their foundations, which can mean windows and cabinets could need to be adjusted or tracks realigned.

-Another issue can arise with appliances.
+Issues can also arise with appliances.
 Just because an appliance is unused does not mean it is “new” … an appliance can sit in a box in a contractor or builder’s yard for years.
-A really good home inspector will take the serial numbers off the major appliances even in a new home and ensure they haven’t been recalled by the manufacturer.
+A really good home inspector will take the serial numbers off the major appliances – even in a new home – and ensure they haven’t been recalled by the manufacturer.

 Semper Fi Home Inspections can assist with new construction and phase inspections.